Classic FM (UK): Classic FM chart

+Playlist

+At the heart of Classic FM's identity from the start was its playlist of popular classics.
+It was compiled over the first few years by Robin Ray, who drew up a list of more than 50,000 classical music pieces and rated them for popular appeal, which forms the basis for the Classic FM playlist.
+Selector software developed by RCS Inc in the United States, which had previously been used only for pop music, was adapted for classical music by Howard, Ray and others to include many more fields and categories, and deal with many more rotation rules to create a playlist from the 50,000 listed tracks; the first "officially broadcast" track was "Zadok the Priest".

 Composer in residence

 Classic FM named a composer in residence in 2004, Joby Talbot.
 Talbot composed a piece, scored for up to five instruments, each month for the year of his residence.
 The compositions were also premiered on Classic FM.
 The twelve compositions form part of a larger piece, released on a CD entitled Once Around the Sun on 23 May 2005.

 Talbot was succeeded by Patrick Hawes as the new composer in residence in 2006 and composed the piano album Towards the Light during his residency.
 In May 2008 Howard Goodall, the composer and television presenter, joined Classic FM as the station's latest composer in residence.
 Goodall also presented a new programme on the station, Howard Goodall on..., beginning on 7 June 2008.

 Debbie Wiseman was named composer in residence in 2015.
 Her first album commissioned for Classic FM was The Musical Zodiac, which was released the following year.